|Nutritional Guidelines (per serving)|

 Grill the steak over a hot grill, turning only once or twice to retain the juices (meat should still be pink in the center).

 If oven-broiling the steak: Set oven to broil setting.
 Place steak on a broiling pan OR on a foil or parchment paper-lined baking sheet.
-Place in oven on second-to-highest rung.
-Broil 5-7 minutes per side, or until steak is well done on the outside but still pink on the inside.
+Place in oven on the second-to-highest rung.
+Broil 5 to 7 minutes per side, or until steak is well done on the outside but still pink on the inside.

 While steak is cooking, toss the salad with the dressing.
 Taste-test for salt, adding more fish sauce if not salty enough, or more lime juice if too salty for your taste.

 When ready to serve, portion out salad onto serving plates or bowls.
 Slice the steak as thinly as you can and top each portion with a generous amount of sliced sirloin.
 Enjoy!